 On Campus COVID-19 Testing

-Please contact Emily VanWormer, Health Resource Manager, if you have questions or need other referrals.
+Please review the off-campus testing section, and contact Emily VanWormer, Health Resource Manager, if you have questions or need other referrals.

 Off Campus COVID-19 Testing

 COVID testing is readily available in our region, and is free for those with symptoms and/or concern of exposure.

 Most locations will offer one or both types of COVID Test: PCR and Antigen.